ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

-The Ethereum Foundation do not consider the existing Python-based Vyper implementation to be production ready, and will no longer be taking part in the development -- and thus it has been moved it out from the `ethereum` github organization into it's own organization: `vyperlang`.
+The Ethereum Foundation do not consider the existing Python-based Vyper implementation to be production ready, and will no longer be taking part in the development -- and thus it has been moved out of the `ethereum` github organization into its own organization: `vyperlang`.
 The existing maintainers are planning to address the issues, and we wish them the best of luck.
 To continue following the project, you can now find it here: